lucasjellema/katacoda-scenarios/jupyter-notebook/step2.md

 The folder `work/Data-Analysis` contains many notebooks created by Will Koehrsen, who writes many great articles about Data Science and uses Jupyter Notebooks frequently (see his GitHub Repo: https://github.com/WillKoehrsen/Data-Analysis ).

 ### Interactive Widgets
-A nice advanced feature in Jupyter Notebooks are the interactive
+A nice advanced feature in Jupyter Notebooks are the interactive widgets.
+To have a quick tour of what these widgets can add to a notebook, open `work\widgets\Widgets-Overview.ipynb`.

-Open `work\widgets\Widgets-Overview.ipynb`.
 The code cell under the *Data heading* contains an erroneous file reference - or it did when I last checked.
 Change the contents of the cell to:
 ```
 df = pd.read_parquet('https://github.com/WillKoehrsen/Data-Analysis/blob/master/medium/data/medium_data_2019_01_26?raw=true')